ChunxuGuo/High-Level-Synthesis-Flow-on-Zynq-using-Vitis-HLS/Lab4.md

 #### Instantiate fir_top core twice, one for each side channel, into the processing system naming the instances as fir_left and fir_right.
 1. Click the *Add IP* icon (plus sign icon) and search for **Fir** in the catalog by typing **Fir** and double-click on the **Fir** entry to add an instance.
-    Notice that the added IP has HLS logo in it indicating that this was created by Vivado HLS.
+    Notice that the added IP has HLS logo in it indicating that this was created by Vitis HLS.
 2. Select the added instance in the diagram, and change its instance name to **fir_left** by typing it in the *Name* field of the *Block Properties* form in the left.
 3. Similarly, add another instance of the HLS IP, and naming it **fir_right**.
 4. Click on **Run Connection Automation**, and select **All Automation**.